PaulMansat/Milestone2/Guide.md

 In fact, as in stacktraces, the first error raised in one of the container is the most relevant one.
 So we will consider the first errors raised in any containers as the most relevant.
 This is indeed quiet logical: the first error raised in a container most certainly triggers all subsqeuent error messages.

 Also, we will start by looking at errors raised in the driver's container, and then if these errors are not sufficient we will look at the executor container's errors.
+If the error message contains a stacktrace, look at the last caused by (if any).

 In summury, we have the two rules:
 1. Look first for errors in the driver's container
 2. Look at the first error raised in the container (appart if its an **ERROR Utils**)
+3. In the stack trace look at the last **caused by**

 Exhaustive list of possible errors:
 More frequent: